somethingwithproof/chef-nginx-cookbook/CONTRIBUTING.md

 ## Release Process

+We follow [Semantic Versioning](https://semver.org/) and [Keep a Changelog](https://keepachangelog.com/) principles:

-1. Update the version in `metadata.rb` according to semantic versioning
+1. Update the version in `metadata.rb` according to semantic versioning:
+   - MAJOR version for incompatible API changes
+   - MINOR version for backwards-compatible functionality additions
+   - PATCH version for backwards-compatible bug fixes

-2. Update the CHANGELOG.md file
+2. Update the CHANGELOG.md file with meaningful changes organized by type:
+   - Added
+   - Changed
+   - Deprecated
+   - Removed
+   - Fixed
+   - Security

+3. Submit a PR with these changes

+4. Once merged to main, maintainers will:
-3. Create a new Git tag matching the version
+   - Create a new Git tag matching the version
-4. Push the tag
+   - Push the tag
-5. The CI/CD pipeline will handle testing and release
+   - The CI/CD pipeline will handle testing and release to the Chef Supermarket

 ## Documentation